First Person - Lesson

 Learning outcomes

-- create a game design
+- select a game for analysis

 This lesson and all associated documents (handouts, overheads, backgrounders) are available in an easy-print, pdf kit version.